-- 1.1.1.1 The provisions of the Guidelines on Application of Provisions of the International Convention on Load Lines of 1966 amended and supplemented by the protocol of 1988 thereof revised in 20031 cover the following decked ships subject to the Register technical supervision: - .1 ships engaged in international voyages, with the exception of: new ships of less than 24 m in length; existing ships of less than 150 gross tonnage; pleasure yachts not engaged in trade; fishing vessels; - .2 all types of new mobile offshore drilling units (MODU); - 1.1.1.2 The requirements contained in Section 2 to 6 are applicable to new ships.
+- 1.1.1.1 The provisions of the Guidelines on Application of Provisions of the International Convention on Load Lines, 1966, as modified by the Protocol of 1988, as amended cover the following decked ships subject to the Register technical supervision: - .1 ships engaged in international voyages, with the exception of: new ships of less than 24 m in length; existing ships of less than 150 gross tonnage; pleasure yachts not engaged in trade; fishing vessels; - .2 all types of new mobile offshore drilling units (MODU). - 1.1.1.2 The requirements contained in Section 2 6 are applicable to new ships.

-Existing ships not meeting all the requirements of the present Guidelines shall comply at least with the provisions of the International Convention on Load Lines having entered into force before 1 January 2005.
+Existing ships not meeting all the requirements of the these Guidelines shall comply at least with the provisions of LL-66/88 having entered into force before 1 January 2005.
 The freeboards of such ships are not required to be increased.
-However, to take advantage of any reduction in freeboard, as compared with that previously assigned, the existing ships shall comply with all the requirements of the present Guidelines.
+However, to take advantage of any reduction in freeboard, as compared with that previously assigned, the existing ships shall comply with all the requirements of the these Guidelines.

-- 1.1.1.3 The requirements contained in the Appendix are applicable both to new and existing ships to which the International Convention on Load Lines apply.
-A port standing on the boundary line between two zones or areas shall be considered as within the zone or area from or into which the ship arrives or departs. - 1.1.1.4 The requirements of the Guidelines contained in Sections 2 to 6 apply to ships specified in 1.1.1.1 the keels of which are laid or which are at similar stage of construction on or after 1 January 2005.
+- 1.1.1.3 The requirements contained in the Appendix are applicable both to new and existing ships to which LL-66/88 apply.
+A port standing on the boundary line between two zones or areas shall be considered as within the zone or area from or into which the ship arrives or departs. - 1.1.1.4 The requirements of the Guidelines contained in Sections 2 6 apply to ships specified in 1.1.1.1 the keels of which are laid or which are at similar stage of construction on or after 1 January 2005.
 Requirements of Section 3 shall apply to every ship to which a minimum freeboard is assigned.
 Dilution of these requirements may be granted to ships, to which a greater than minimum freeboard is assigned on condition of satisfactory review results of the substantiation provided by the designer, including assessment of stability, unsinkability, seaworthiness, deck flooding and strength analysis.